pasok/fetch-mailchimp-fields/README.md

     * added nonce security check
 * 1.5.0
     * added field_names attribute to allow user to specify list of fields to be shown
-    * moved all mailchimp related methods into a seperate wrapper class
+    * moved all mailchimp related methods into a separate wrapper class
     * decoupled tailwindcss into its own file so end user can make custom changes to fetch-mailchimp-fields-public.css
     * displaying merge field names instead of tags in result set
     * made the plugin backward compatible and tested till 4.0